Slins-23/flutter-fft/README.md

 ### Three main methods

-1. ####`flutterFft.onRecorderStateChanged`
+1. `flutterFft.onRecorderStateChanged`
-   - stream that listens to the recording's state.
+   - Stream that listens to the recording's state.
+2. `flutterFft.startRecording()`
-2. `flutterFft.startRecording()` starts recording using the data from the plugin's **local** instance.
+   - Starts recording using the data from the plugin's **local** instance.
 In other words,  if you want to pass custom values, other than the default ones, you have to set it, i.e. `flutterFft.setSampleRate = 22050`, then start the recorder.
-3. `flutterFft.stopRecording()` stops the recording.
+3. `flutterFft.stopRecording()`
+   - Stops recording.

 We have some default variables, with getters and setters:
     - `_isRecording = false` controller for the recorder state.